playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 I had this very same question myself for years and years of using React until one day, something clicked.
 A culmination of years of listening to the React core team's communication mixed with observations of the tools' natural evolution finally made sense.

-Today, I'd like to share the story behind React that made the library finally make sense to me.
+Today I'd like to share the story behind React that made the library finally make sense to me.
 This story takes two directions at the same time: One of a historical nature and one derived purely from the code itself.

 Why bifurcate this story?
 Well, I think for most of us, it's easy to assume that React's API surface area was developed piecemeal over time without a centralized theme.
 But by approaching the library from its origin and exploring the ideas set out by the React team from that time until today, we'll see that isn't quite the case.